Baby Tooth Survey: Background

+Results

+With teeth from many children not exclusively in the St. Louis Area but also within a 100-mile radius, the teeth collected were separated by tooth type and analyzed from there.
+The collection of teeth was separated by factors that might affect the levels of both Calcium and Strontium-90, like whether the child was breast fed or formula fed, residences of the mother during pregnancy and residence of the child during their infancy.
+From around the beginning of the survey in 1951 to 1954, Strontium-90 level concentration in teeth shows an upwards curve and increase exponentially over just the 3 years.
+A rough average of 0.17 micromicrocuries of Strontium-90 for every 1 gram of Calcium in the teeth in 1951.
+The year 1952 had similar results but still a growth in Strontium-90, to about 0.20 micromicrocuries, forming an estimated baseline of the effects of radiation in children.
+By 1954 the averages increased even more, to about 0.57 micromicrocuries for every gram of Calcium, showing the correlation between radiation presence in soil and in children's diets, and inevitably, bones.

 Follow-up analysis

 A set of 85,000 teeth that had been uncovered in storage in 2001 by Washington University were given to the Radiation and Public Health Project.
 By tracking 3,000 individuals who had participated in the tooth-collection project, the RPHP published results that showed that the 12 children who later died of cancer before the age of 50 had levels of strontium-90 in their stored baby teeth that were twice the levels of those who were still alive at 50.
-The U.S. Nuclear Regulatory Commission reports that these finding are seriously flawed and that the Radiation and Public Health Project has not followed good scientific practice in the conducting of these studies, in particular confusing correlation for causation and incorrectly conflating risk from nuclear weapon testing fallout with radiation from nuclear power plants.
+The U.S. Nuclear Regulatory Commission reports that these finding are seriously flawed and that the Radiation and Public Health Project has not followed good scientific practice in the conducting of these studies.
+In particular, they claim that the Radiation and Public Health Project confused correlation for causation and incorrectly conflated risk from nuclear weapon testing fallout with radiation from nuclear power plants.